guicazaroto/typescript-essentials/README.md

 }

-// podemos acessar ambos os contextos, após ser feito o merge let album: Album = {
+// we can access both context, after merge it let album: Album = {
   artist: 'Bowie',
   label: 'VR'